resource-watch/slate/source/includes/api/_vocabulary.md

 | ------------------|:-----------------------------------------:                        | -----:
 | name              | The name of the Vocabulary (**it has to be unique and it represents the "primaryKey"**) | String

-However, the most common use case relies on the relationships creation
+However, the most common use case relies on the relationships creation.

 ## Relationships

-This section describes how to associate an existing or a new Vocabulary to a resource.
+This section describes how to associate an existing or new Vocabulary to a resource.

 Some important points: